 Depending on the seriousness of your injury or illness, you may be taken directly to a treatment area, or you may be asked to wait until a treatment area is available.

 We must care for critical patients with life-threatening conditions first.
-If you have a minor illness or injury, you may have to wait while sicker or more severely injured patients are seen first.
-Other common reasons for delays may include:
+If you have a minor illness or injury, you may have to wait while patients with more severe illness or injury are seen first.
+You may also experience a delay for the following reasons.

 In the treatment area, your care team: